Terms & Conditions

 4.1 Total Price — The total price for Web Site and associated services covered in Agreement shall be as specified in Purchase Order and accepted by Developer.

 4.2 Invoicing — Developer will invoice Customer one month in advance for all monthly services associated with Web Site.
 If the Developer offers a yearly fee to the Customer, the Developer will invoice the Customer as appropriate.
 Developer will assess at its discretion a late fee of 1.5 % per month on any balance due beyond 30 days from date of invoice.
 Any balance greater than 30 days past due may at the discretion of Developer result in suspension of any or all services to Customer.
+If suspension occurs a $35 reinstatement fee will be payable to Developer.
+The domain names belonging to the customer, managed by the Developer, will not be renewed or released until any outstanding balance is paid in full.
+Because the Developer will no longer renew the domain names, the Customer risks losing the use of those domain names permanently.
+The Developer is not responsible for any damages or loss under these circumstances.
 In the event that Developer shall hire legal counsel to collect (or attempt to collect) any amount due under this contract, Customer shall be required to reimburse Developer for actual attorney fees and costs of collection.